-All works are confined to the A82 carriageway and are restricted to like-for-like replacement of the road surfacing material.
+All works are confined to the A9 carriageway and are restricted to like-for-like replacement of the road surfacing material.
 No earthworks are expected as part of these works, however excavation may result in localised and minor soil exposure or disturbance.
 The following measures will be applied to on site:

-- The parking of machinery/personnel and storage of equipment on road verges will not be permitted. - Mitigation measures to prevent contamination of soils through loss of containment will be strictly adhered to.
+- The parking of machinery/personnel and storage of equipment on road verges will be minimised as far as is reasonably practicable. - Upon completion of the works, any damage to the local landscape (i.e. damage to grass verges) should be reinstated as much as is practicable. - Mitigation measures to prevent contamination of soils through loss of containment will be strictly adhered to.

-With the above mitigation measures in place, it is anticipated that any geology and soils effects associated with the proposed works are unlikely to be significant, and no change will occur to the designation features of the SSSI/GCRS.
+With the above mitigation measures in place, it is anticipated that any geology and soils effects associated with the proposed works are unlikely to be significant.
 This receptor is not considered further in this RoD.